Armed standoff with police shuts down part of I-95

 In Massachusetts, Interstate 95 runs from the Rhode Island line, around Boston to the New Hampshire line.
 Wakefield is just east of where Interstate 95 and 93 meet north of Boston.

-Residents in Wakefield and nearby Reading were advised to lock their doors and shelter in place.
+Residents in Wakefield and Reading near where the standoff is taking place have been asked to shelter in place.

 Wakefield police said in its statement that no threats had been made but the men were considered armed and dangerous.